varsha0721/Housing-Price-Prediction--Regression--Sphinx--MlFlow--Docker/README.md

 # Median housing value prediction

 The housing data can be downloaded from https://raw.githubusercontent.com/ageron/handson-ml/master/.
 The script has codes to download the data.
-We have modelled the median house value on given housing data.

 The following techniques have been used: